cmu-delphi/delphi-epidata/docs/api/covidcast_changelog.md

 ### `usa-facts`

 #### 3 November 2020
-We went from a custom geo mapping file (for aggregating from zip->(county, msa, hrr, state)) to a central geo file based on rigorously sourced US census data.
+We went from a custom geo mapping file (for aggregating from county->(msa, hrr, state)) to a central geo file based on rigorously sourced US census data.

 #### 12 October 2020